qwertyuioplkjhgfdsazx/PSP-CFGS-2223/UD02/UD02_EN.md

 It is within processes that programming has something to say about concurrency, through multithreading.

-> A thread, also known as a thread, is a small unit of computation that runs within the context of a process.
+> A thread is a small unit of computation that runs within the context of a process.
 All programs use threads.

 In the case of an absolutely sequential program, the execution thread is unique, which means that each statement has to wait for the immediately preceding statement to complete its execution before starting its execution.
 This does not mean in any case that there are no control structures, such as `if` or `while`, but rather that the statements are executed one after the other and not simultaneously.